rawitat/gtypist_lessons/programming_quotes.typ

  :hackers, I would have been really worried.

 *:L2_21
-I:Paul Graham, "ANSI Common Lisp"
+I:[21] Paul Graham, "ANSI Common Lisp"
 S:The spirit of Lisp hacking can be expressed in two sentences.
  :Programming should be fun.
 Programs should be beautiful.

 *:L2_22
-I:Philip Wadler, "How to declare an imperative" S:Whereas some declarative programmers only pay lip service to equational :reasoning, users of functional languages exploit them every time they run a :compiler, whether they notice it or not.
+I:[22] Philip Wadler, "How to declare an imperative" S:Whereas some declarative programmers only pay lip service to equational :reasoning, users of functional languages exploit them every time they run a :compiler, whether they notice it or not.

 *:L2_23
-I:Robin Milner
+I:[23] Robin Milner
 S:There are many ways of trying to understand programs.
 People often rely too :much on one way, which is called 'debugging' and consists of running a :partly-understood program to see if it does what you expected.
 Another way,